AUTOMATIC1111/stable-diffusion-webui/README.md

 On target pc:
-copy these 3 bat files to desktop: change the path in cd there to absolute one.
+copy these 3 bat files to desktop: change the path in cd there to absolute one. change the path to firefox or other browser to correct one

 todo:
 - roztáhnout na celé